 - Prior to your session, you will be provided with a guest link to join the recording session.
 Clicking on your Guest link will land you in the Green Room for your session.
 Think of it like being backstage – where you can adjust your settings and make sure your equipment is working properly.
 You can do this anytime after receiving the link, and we recommend going there no less than 10 minutes prior to recording to make sure everything is working well on your end.

 - Once in the Green Room, your web browser will ask for permission to access your microphone and camera.
 Please click ALLOW.
-Access to your microphone and headphones is required, but the camera is always optional!
+Access to your microphone and headphones is required.
+The camera is optional, but we definitely prefer to see your face.
+(You can be in your pajamas… not judgment!).
 To change your microphone, camera, or headphones, click the drop-down menu button 🔽 to choose your device.
 It is imperative that you are wearing headphones while recording.

 - Are you in a high-security field where firewalls are particularly tight?
 (I’m looking at you attorneys!)
 The software we use doesn’t love that kind of situation!
 Most, if not all of our attorney guests have used a personal laptop (as opposed to a company-issued computer) to record as the audio recording aspects from firewalls make it a challenge for recording.
 Plan ahead with another computer to use if you may have this situation!